SirLefti/piboy/README.md

 functionality.

 You can define additional color groups under ``app_config/modes`` for your own theme and set the index at ``app_config/color_mode``.
-The first default color group is the traditional class green theme, the second is a yellow power armor mode theme.
+The first default color group is the traditional classic green theme, the second is a yellow power armor theme.

 This project uses FreeSansBold as default font.
 If the font cannot be found despite being installed, or you do not want to install it, place the ``FreeSansBold.ttf`` in the root directory as a workaround.